What To Wear In Canada In Winter From A Canadian

 Columbia Winter Boots

-These are my new favourite winter boots, Columbia Keetley Boots.
+These are my go-to winter boots, the Columbia Keetley Boots.
 They’re super comfortable and will keep your feet warm on any adventure.
-I’ve tested them in huge slush puddles and -20 temps, and they’ve passed all the tests.
+I’ve tested them in huge slush puddles to -20 and below temps, and they’ve passed all the tests.
 If I could only recommend one pair of winter boots, it would be these ones.
-They also have great grip.
+They also have great grip for that uneven terrain.

 Blundstones